Virtual Staging12 min read

 Getting started is straightforward.
 Follow these steps:

 1. Select a Platform: Choose a virtual staging software that suits your needs.
 RealVision AI offers 12-second per image turnaround with AI that preserves architectural accuracy.
-For a deeper understanding, read our Virtual Staging Software guide.
+For a comprehensive overview, read our Virtual Staging Software guide.

 2. Prepare Photos: Use high-resolution, well-lit images.
 Avoid cluttered or angled shots.
 The software works best with clean, straight-on photos of each room.